BBC Studios Writers' Academy

-No. The original drama script can be any of the following: film, theatre, radio or television.
-Novels, short stories, short films (under 30 minutes duration) and poems are ineligible.
+No. The original drama script can be any of the following: film, theatre, radio drama or television.
+Novels, short stories, short films (minimum 30 minutes duration) and poems are ineligible.

 I live outside of London, what happens if I get a place on the BBC Studios Writers' Academy?

-An accommodation allowance and travel expenses will be paid to successful applicants who live outside of London, for the London-based stage of the course.
+Travel and relocation expenses will be paid to participants who have to commute from outside of London TFL zones 1 - 6, for the London-based stage of the course.

 Will I get feedback, if my submission is unsuccessful?

 Unfortunately, we are unable to provide feedback on unsuccessful submissions.

 What's new for the Writers' Academy 2022 - 2023?